top of page

 Are available and willing to share and answer questions on the audio recording

-Our guest speakers are responsible to share with us in two back-to-back workshops (i.e. parts 1 and 2 of the Ones, see our overview page for lots more details, including our conference materials for the referenced Ones).
-Guest speakers prepare with our hosts, during the weeks before workshops when they'll share, related to our scheduled topics.
-Guest speakers speak second for 15 minutes and answer questions for 10 minutes.
-The guest speaker is asked to share for two minutes as a wrap-up of their participation near the end of the workshop.
-(If there are three or fewer questions during Q&A, the guest speaker may be the recipient of a "Love Fest."
+Our speakers are responsible to share with us in two back-to-back workshops (i.e. parts 1 and 2 of the Ones, see our overview page for lots more details, including our conference materials for the referenced Ones).
+Speakers prepare with our host, during the weeks before workshops when they'll share, related to our scheduled topics.
+Speakers share for 15 minutes and answer questions for 10 minutes.
+Speakers are asked to share for two minutes as a wrap-up of their participation near the end of the workshop.
+(If there are three or fewer questions during Q&A, the speaker may be the recipient of a "Love Fest."
 So much fun!)

 Qualifications for and services by our serenity setters: